 Your energy bill may have gotten a break thanks to an unseasonably warm winter, but soon things will be heating up.
 How can you save yourself from an outrageous energy bill this summer?
-Take these tips for improving air conditioner efficiency to heart.
+Take these tips for improving air conditioner efficiency to heart and make sure you do a full inspection to determine if you’ll need to get an air conditioner repair service.

 9 Tips for Improving A/C Efficiency